 Good sunburn tips

-To guide you through that selection process, we share our favourites below and tell you why these sunscreens have become household names.
-Naturally, all these tips offer UVA and UVB protection, meaning your skin is protected against both sunburn (UVB) and deeper skin damage and premature skin ageing from UVA rays.
-This is very important, as not all sunscreens offer both protection.
+To guide you through that selection process, we're sharing our favourites below and explaining why these sunscreens have become go-to options.
+Naturally, all these recommendations offer both UVA and UVB protection, meaning your skin is shielded from sunburn (UVB) and from deeper skin damage and premature ageing caused by UVA rays.
+This is very important, as not all sunscreens offer both types of protection.
+You can recognise this by two logos on the packaging: ‘UVA’ and ’UVB' must both be listed separately.
+Then you're good to go!

 Dr Jetske Ultee